j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 which our perceptions brush, bewildered
 as a peak through noctilucent clouds,

-*and I will put you in a cleft of rock and I will cover you*

 the elegant footprint of a theorem amid those sprawling instances which it explains,
-purports to explain.
+purports to explain.  *I will put*

+*you in a cleft of rock and cover you*

 The theme is an ascetic one,
 of growing thinner that Reality may thicken.